 So what?

-The problem with Pixels are, they absolutely do-not-scale in Internet Explorer.
+The problem with pixels is, they absolutely do-not-scale.
 Furthermore, with the onset of Responsive Web Design, having fonts that scale (in relation to the screen width) has become paramount.
-Percentages (%) and EM’s are better, but they’re tricky and compound.
+Percentages (%) and EMs are better, but they're tricky and compound.
 Still not an answer.
 A real solution?

 html {